kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Learning notes:

-	*	The chemical compound could be coded either as (chemical P = :math:`-1`, chemical Q = :math:`+1`), or (chemical P = :math:`+1`, chemical Q= :math:`-1`).
+	*	The chemical compound could be coded either as (chemical P = :math:`-1`, chemical Q = :math:`+1`) or (chemical P = :math:`+1`, chemical Q = :math:`-1`).
 The interpretation of the :math:`x_C` coefficient is the same, regardless of the coding.

  	*	Just the tabulation of the raw data gives us some interpretation of the results.
 Why?
 Since the variables are manipulated independently, we can just look at the relationship of each factor to :math:`y`, without considering the others.
 It is expected that the chemical compound and speed have a strong effect on :math:`y`, but we can also see the **chemical** :math:`\times` **speed** interaction.
 You can see this last interpretation by writing out the full :math:`\mathbf{X}` design matrix and comparing the bold column, associated with the :math:`b_\text{CS}` term, with the :math:`y` column.

 .. sidebar:: A note about magnitude of effects

-	In these notes we quantify the effect as the change in response over *half the range* of the factor.
-For example, if the centerpoint is 400K, the lower level is 375K, and the upper level is 425K, then an effect of ``"-5"`` represents a reduction in :math:`y` of 5 units for every increase in 25K in :math:`x`.
+	In this text we quantify the effect as the change in response over *half the range* of the factor.
+For example, if the center point is 400 K, the lower level is 375 K and the upper level is 425 K, then an effect of ``"-5"`` represents a reduction in :math:`y` of 5 units for every increase of 25 K in :math:`x`.

 	We use this representation because it corresponds with the results calculated from least-squares software.
-Putting the matrix of :math:`-1` and :math:`+1` entries as :math:`\mathbf{X}` into the software, and the corresponding vector of responses, :math:`y`, will calculate these effects as :math:`\mathbf{b} = \left(\mathbf{X}^T\mathbf{X}\right)^{-1}\mathbf{X}\mathbf{y}`.
+Putting the matrix of :math:`-1` and :math:`+1` entries into the software as :math:`\mathbf{X}`, along with the corresponding vector of responses, :math:`y`, you can calculate these effects as :math:`\mathbf{b} = \left(\mathbf{X}^T\mathbf{X}\right)^{-1}\mathbf{X}\mathbf{y}`.

-	Other textbooks, specifically Box, Hunter and Hunter will report effects that are double ours.
+	Other textbooks, specifically Box, Hunter and Hunter, will report effects that are double ours.
 This is because they consider the effect to be the change from the lower level to the upper level (double the distance).
-The advantage of their representation is that binary factors (catalyst A or B; agitator on or off) can be readily interpreted.
-While in our notation, the effect is a little harder to describe (simply double it!).
+The advantage of their representation is that binary factors (catalyst A or B; agitator on or off) can be readily interpreted, whereas in our notation, the effect is a little harder to describe (simply double it!).

-	The advantage of our methodology though is that the results calculated by hand would be the same as that from any computer software with respect to the magnitude of the coefficients and the standard errors; particularly in the case of duplicate runs and experiments with center points.
+	The advantage of our methodology, though, is that the results calculated by hand would be the same as those from any computer software with respect to the magnitude of the coefficients and the standard errors, particularly in the case of duplicate runs and experiments with center points.

-	Remember: our effects are half those reported in Box, Hunter, and Hunter, and some other text books; our standard error would also be half of theirs.
+	Remember: our effects are half those reported in Box, Hunter and Hunter, and in some other textbooks; our standard error would also be half of theirs.
 The conclusions drawn will always be the same, as long as one is consistent.

 Assessing significance of main effects and interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~